-Type of manuscript must be one of the following: Meta-Analyses/Systematic Reviews, Scientific Studies, Case Reports, or Literature Reviews (JDC only), Letters to the Editor, Editorials and Brief Communications.
+Type of manuscript must be one of the following: Meta-Analyses/Systematic Reviews, Scientific Studies, Case Reports (JDC only), or Literature Reviews (JDC only), Brief Communications, Letters to the Editor, and Editorials.
 Authors submitting manuscripts are expected to follow these instructions before submissions will be accepted for review consideration.